Wonderland

 (eh, eh, eh,) (Cm)in Won der land, (eh, (Eb)eh, eh, eh, eh,) (Cm)in Won der land.

-So, (Eb)we went on our way, too in love to think straight, we (Cm)fell all a lone, or so it seemed.
+So, (Eb)we went on our way, too in love to think straight, we (Cm)fell a lone, or so it seemed.

 (Ab)Did n’t they tell (Cm)us, “Don’t rush in to things”?